Mercer's 2012 Cost of Living Survey names Tokyo as the most expensive city in the world

 Worldwide | Elections | North America | Latin America | Europe | Asia | Africa |

-In December 2011, similar research by ECA International ranked Tokyo first, followed by Oslo, Geneva, Nahoya and Zurich.
-A report published by the Swiss Bank UBS in August 2011 has Oslo as the world's most expensive city, followed by Zurich, Geneva, Copenhagen and Stockholm.
-Reseach published by the Economist Intelligence Unit (EIU) in March 2012 found that Zurich was the most expensive city in the world.
-Tokyo, Geneva, Osaka and Oslo completed the EIU top five.
+In July 2012, similar research by ECA International ranked Tokyo first, followed by Oslo, Geneva, Nahoya and Zurich.
+A report published by the Swiss Bank UBS in 2012 has Oslo as the world's most expensive city, followed by Zurich, Tokyo and Geneva

 The 10 most expensive cities